neilgupta/neilgupta.github.com/process.md

 ## Problem Statement

-Understand the problem being solved.
-Without a clear problem, you end up creating a solution in search of a problem.
+<p class="process-desc">Understand the problem being solved.
+Without a clear problem, you end up creating a solution in search of a problem.</p>

 > Cars are black boxes for most people.
 In particular, the check engine light is a car owner's worst nightmare.
 It is an enigma that could mean expensive engine work or just that the gas cap is loose.

 ## Target User

-Choose a specific target user to design for.
+<p class="process-desc">Choose a specific target user to design for.
 You'll never make everybody happy, but you can make some people love you.
-Focus on those people.
+Focus on those people.</p>

 > Our target users are young professionals who have bought their first car and can't afford unforeseen expenses on it.
 They do not know anything about car engines but have smartphones.

 ## User Research

-Figure out what the target user does now to solve the problem.
+<p class="process-desc">How do users currently solve the problem?
 This step involves talking to prospective users and collecting responses.
-Analyze the data to find patterns.
+Analyze the data to find patterns.</p>

 > If the check engine light turns on, users generally ignore the problem for as long as possible and pray the car keeps working.
 Eventually they take their car to a mechanic for a diagnosis and quote.
 They have to trust the mechanic because they don't know what's reasonable.

 ## Task Analysis

-Codify user behavior and thought process.
+<p class="process-desc">Codify user behavior and thought process.</p>

 [![Task Analysis](/post_files/process/task_analysis.png)](/post_files/process/task_analysis.png)

 ## Competitive Analysis

-Assess the strengths and weaknesses of competitors.
+<p class="process-desc">Assess the strengths and weaknesses of competitors.</p>

 [![Competitive Analysis](/post_files/process/competitors.png)](/post_files/process/competitors.png)

 ## Feature Analysis

-Determine the most important tasks by usage frequency and prioritize them when designing the wireframes and choosing features for the MVP.
+<p class="process-desc">Prioritize the most important tasks by usage frequency.</p>

 [![Feature Analysis](/post_files/process/feature.png)](/post_files/process/feature.png)

 ## Storyboard

-Illustrate typical use case scenarios of when and why the user will use the product.
+<p class="process-desc">Illustrate typical use case scenarios of when and why the user will use the product.</p>

 [![Storyboard](/post_files/process/storyboard.jpg)](/post_files/process/storyboard.jpg)

 ## User Flow

-Visualize how the product will be used from start to finish.
+<p class="process-desc">Visualize how the product will be used from start to finish.</p>

 [![User Flow](/post_files/process/user_flow.png)](/post_files/process/user_flow.png)

 ## Wireframe

-Low-fidelity mockups of layout.
-The primary goal is to work on UX, the visual design will come later.
+<p class="process-desc">Low-fidelity mockups to determine layout and UX.
+The visual design will come later.</p>

 [![Wireframe](/post_files/process/wireframe.png)](/post_files/process/wireframe.png)

 ## Rapid Prototyping

-Use the wireframes and [Marvel](http://marvelapp.com) to create a low-fidelity prototype suitable for user testing.
+<p class="process-desc">Use the wireframes to create a low-fidelity prototype suitable for user testing.</p>

 [![Marvel](/post_files/process/marvel.png)](/post_files/process/marvel.png)

+<p class="caption">I like to use <a href="https://marvelapp.com" target="_blank">Marvel</a> for this step.</p>

 ## Mockup

-High-fidelity mockups to flesh out the visual design.
+<p class="process-desc">High-fidelity mockups to flesh out the visual design.</p>

 [![Mockup](/post_files/process/mockup.png)](/post_files/process/mockup.png)

 ## Minimum Viable Product

-Build the most basic version of the product possible that can still be used by customers to solve the problem.
-If you are not embarassed by your MVP, you worked on it too long.
+<p class="process-desc">Build the most basic version of the product possible that can still be used by customers to solve the problem.
+If you are not embarassed by your MVP, you worked on it too long.</p>

 ![Code](/post_files/process/code.jpg)